Skip to main content

 • Click 'Update' button after making these changes.

-You can see the logo being displayed on the top-left corner of the Privacy portal's Welcome Screen.
+You can see the logo being displayed on the Privacy portal's Welcome Screen.

 Supported formats -- svg, jpeg, jpg, and png.